Learning electron densities in the condensed phase: Theory

 Eqs.~\eqref{eq:S} and \eqref{eq:w} display two equivalent expressions for $\mathbf{S}$ and $\mathbf{w}$, which differ in their domain of integration: the subscript u.c. indicates an integration over a single `central' unit cell, $\mathbf{U} = (0,0,0)$, while the the subscript $\mathbb{R}^3$ indicates an integration over all space.
 We refer to the latter as the `unfolded' representations, which are visualised in Fig.~\ref{fig:method}.
+(A visualisation of the folded representations can be found in Ref.~\citenum{Knuth2015}).
 The former expressions describe the `folded' representations, in which contributions to $\mathbf{S}$ and $\mathbf{w}$ from neighboring unit cells are projected onto the `central' unit cell; in practice it is more efficient to evaluate $\mathbf{S}$ and $\mathbf{w}$ in this folded representation.
 In both representations, the sum over translation vectors can be truncated by defining a cutoff distance from atom $i$ for each basis function $\sigma$, beyond which contributions to $\mathbf{S}$ and $\mathbf{w}$ may be safely neglected; this is indicated by the limits to the sums found in Eqs.~\eqref{eq:S} and \eqref{eq:w}, $\mathbf{U}_\text{cut}$ and $\mathbf{V}_\text{cut}$.